 The next few songs deal with Pink’s childhood and adolescence in harrowing terms.
 In ‘The Thin Ice’, the young Pink is warned of the dangers of breaching accepted social mores.
 Though it’s not openly stated at this point, the most dangerous of these are sexual:

 If you should go skating On the thin ice of modern life Dragging behind you the silent reproach Of a million tear-stained eyes Don’t be surprised when a crack in the ice Appears under your feet

 Although The Wall is definitely Roger Waters’ baby, David Gilmour’s contribution should not be underestimated.
 Of all the British axe heroes of the 1970s, Gilmour was the best at using space in his guitar solos to create structure and momentum.
-His lead work on ‘Another Brick in the Wall, Part 2’ and ‘Comfortably Numb’ are amongst his finest moments, but his hooks – such as the coruscating riff that propels ‘Run like Hell’ – and his rhythm guitar work are equally effective.
-An infectious, bubbling rhythm underpins ‘Another Brick in the Wall, Part 1’, where Pink bemoans the psychological damage arising from the loss of his father.
+His lead work on ‘Another Brick in the Wall, Part 2’ and ‘Comfortably Numb’ are amongst his finest moments.
+His hooks – such as the coruscating riff that propels ‘Run like Hell’ – and his rhythm work are equally effective.
+An infectious, bubbling rhythm underpins ‘Another Brick in the Wall, Part 1’.
+Here Pink bemoans the psychological damage (i.e. arrested development) arising from the loss of his father.

 Mama’s gonna check out all your girlfriends for you Mama won’t let anyone dirty get through Mama’s gonna wait up until you come in Mama will always find out where you’ve been

 This is the birthplace of sexual shame.